B3Partners/docker-backup/README.md

 ## Encryption
 The backups can be encrypted with [GPG](https://www.gnupg.org/).
 To use this feature, you need to provide a GPG key The GPG keys are used to encrypt and decrypt the backup files.
-You need to provide a "Public key file in .asc format" and place it in the keyfile folder.
-Make sure you name the file `public-key.asc`.
-Also make sure you rebuild the image with the new key.
-The private key is not supposed to be used with this container!
-You need the private key to decrypt the backups. __make sure you keep the private key in a safe place.
-If you loose the private key that accompanies the public key, you will not be able to decrypt the backups!__

 > Due to the fact that the encryption requires the public key, it is mandatory to use the key when encryption is enabled.
 If no key is provided and encryption is enabled the back-up will fail.

 ## Configuration